 In my best campaigns have secured links for as little as $12.

-Gael, of course, is a link building monster, and he’s been getting links for less than five dollars.
+Gael, of course, is a link building monster, and he’s been getting links for even around the same too.

 C. Emails Sent.

 This metric is a bit different.

 It is not a good metric to track the success of your campaigns.